Macau casinos open for social, not biz reasons: consultant

 The effects of the Covid-19 pandemic have led to market-wide temporary closures of casinos in key gaming jurisdictions in the Asia-Pacific region, including the Philippines, South Korea and Malaysia.
 Macau ordered the suspension of operations at all casino facilities for 15 days in February, but casinos have since been ordered to reopen.

-Guangdong is on of the biggest feeder markets for Macau’s tourism industry: nearly one third of the 39.4 million visitor arrivals recorded by the city last year came from that Chinese province.
+Guangdong is one of the biggest feeder markets for Macau’s tourism industry: nearly one third of the 39.4 million visitor arrivals recorded by the city last year came from that Chinese province.
 Guangdong is also a major supplier of gamblers to Macau’s casinos, according to analysts covering the city’s gaming industry.

 In a Friday memo brokerage JP Morgan Securities (Asia Pacific) Ltd had noted that the quarantine requirement imposed by Guangdong authorities was a negative for Macau’s casino industry.
 “For Macau, this is effectively the same as casino shutdown,” said analysts DS Kim, Derek Choi and Jeremy An.